Home / About Us / Park Projects and Plans

 Lilly Endowment Grant

 In late 2022, the Lilly Endowment granted $80 million towards improvements across 42 parks in the Indy Parks system.
 The parks selected for funding were prioritized for upgrades based on community input, an equity lens, and likely impact due to usage rates.
 The equity lens was informed by a recent assessment of park amenity conditions and a vulnerability index determined by census blocks associated with a particular park.
-The community engagement, project design, and construction schedule will run through 2025.
+As of fall 2025, Indy Parks has awarded contracts, begun construction, or completed over 90% of all Lilly Grant projects, marking substantial completion outside of a few projects.
 The total grant award represents 14 times the annual Parks capital budget.

 View a map of all parks receiving Lilly Endowment funds here.